-Under provision of the Arrest Convention claimant may arrest the particular ship in respect of which the debt arose or any other ship owned by the debtor.
+Under provision of the Arrest Convention a claimant may arrest the particular ship in respect of which the debt arose or any other ship owned by the debtor.
 Therefore arrest of a sister ship is permitted, except in respect of the claims mentioned in the Article 1(1), o-q.
-Ships in the associated ownership can be arrested if it can be proved that they are beneficially controlled by the same person.
+Ships in the associated ownership can be arrested if it can be proved that the same persons beneficially own them.
 Demonstration on the company's website a list of vessels under the name of company's fleet might be sufficient to prove that.